-Experience Italy in a completely new way by lacing up your hiking boots and hitting the trail and Exploring the Great Outdoors – on one of Italy’s Finest Hikes
+Italy’s Finest Hikes – Experience Italy in a completely new way by lacing up your hiking boots and hitting the trail while exploring the great outdoors – on one of Italy’s finest hikes.

 A dip in the water at one of the beaches is a great post-hike treat.

 Visit The Picturesque Cinque Terre, Italy

 If you want to travel to the Mediterranean this year for your holiday, Cinque Terre should be at the top of your list of places to consider.

 It’s part of the Italian Riviera and made up of five little seaside villages, namely: Vernazza, Corniglia, Monterosso al Mare, Manarola and Riomaggiore.